A Guide to Southampton Cruise Port

 There are nods to Southampton’s Titanic connection throughout the city, including the Titanic Engineer’s Memorial.

-Located just 70-miles outside of London, Southampton has easy public and national transport links and the average rail time between the UK capital and Southampton is approx. 1 hour and 20 minutes on a direct train.
+Located just 70-miles outside of London (see best hotels), Southampton has easy public and national transport links and the average rail time between the UK capital and Southampton is approx. 1 hour and 20 minutes on a direct train.

 Southampton has seen a huge amount of re-generation in recent years and it has become a popular and vibrant place to visit for people of all ages.